Federated Stochastic Gradient Langevin Dynamics: FSGLD: Federated inference using conducive gradients

 \subsection{Choice of surrogates $q_1, \ldots, q_S$}

 The key idea in choosing $q_s$ is to obtain an approximation of $p(\x_s|\theta)$ with a parametric form, and to choose the parametric form such that $\nabla \log q_s(\theta)$ computation is inexpensive.
 It is particularly beneficial if the gradient can be computed in a single gradient evaluation instead of iterating over all data, of size $N_s$, of said shard $s$.
-Exponential family distributions are particularly convenient for this purpose, as they are closed under product operations, enabling us to compute $\nabla \log q(\theta_t)$ in a single gradient evaluation, which keeps the additional cost of our method negligible even when $S \gg m$.
+Exponential family distributions are especially convenient for this purpose, as they are closed under product operations, enabling us to compute $\nabla \log q(\theta_t)$ in a single gradient evaluation.
+This keeps the additional cost of our method negligible even when $S \gg m$.
+More specifically, with exponential family surrogates, this cost is constant with respect to the number of clients $S$.

 In this work, we use a simulation-based approach to compute $q_s$ by first drawing from $p_s \propto p(\x_s|\theta)$ locally employing SGLD, and using the resulting samples to compute the parameters of an exponential family approximation.
-To avoid communication overhead, $q_1, \ldots, q_S$ can be computed independently in parallel for each of the data shards and then communicated to the coordinating server once, before the CG-DSGLD steps take place.
+To avoid communication overhead, $q_1, \ldots, q_S$ can be computed independently in parallel for each of the data shards and then communicated to the coordinating server once, before the FSGLD steps take place.